smartworkz-kyriacos/sagemaker-studio-workshop/content/introduction/lab-1.1-studio-on-boarding.md

 ![](/images/confirm_kernel_started.png)

-NOTE: YOU CAN NOT CONTINUE UNTIL THE KERNEL IS STARTED
+> NOTE: YOU CAN NOT CONTINUE UNTIL THE KERNEL IS STARTED

-\### PLEASE WAIT UNTIL THE KERNEL IS STARTED BEFORE CONTINUING!!!

 Use `Shift+Enter` to run each cell of every notebook